cc-ai/kdb/workflow/gettingstarted.md

 ### Adding a paper from a pdf

-If you can simply add a link to this pdf, it's better as it makes the hole repository heavier for others to sync with.
+If you can simply add a link to this pdf, it's better as it makes the whole repository heavier for others to sync with.
 But if you can't and want to share the file, here's how to:

 - Host it elsewhere (Google Drive or something)
 - Host it on the repository